rkuma183/wilsonmar.github.io/_posts/2016-06-25-api-ecosystem.md

    the many future changes in requirements will be automatically reflected.

-0. Scan swagger JSON interface specs for issues based on commonly accepted rules, just like we now use SonarQub to statically scan Java code for issues.
+0. Scan swagger JSON interface specs for issues based on commonly accepted rules, just like we now use SonarQube to statically scan Java code for issues.

+   * <a target="_blank" href="https://dojo.ministryoftesting.com/lessons/part-1-getting-started-installation-of-software">
+   Let's Build an API Checking Framework</a>

 0. Expand a central museum (marketplace) of APIs out in the wide so people can discover and <strong>compare</strong> APIs